STAT540-UBC/team_treed_rats-DNA-methylation/Data_Analysis/1-RNA_Seq_differential__expression.md

 ```
 ## [1] "1 differentially expressed features (down in first condition)"
 ```

+Please remember that, when using `NOISeq`, the probability of differential expression is not equivalent to 1 − pvalue.
+We recommend for q to use values around 0.8.
+However, when using `NOISeqBIO`, the probability of differential expression would be equivalent to 1 − FDR, where FDR can be considered as an adjusted p-value.
+Hence, in this case, it would be more convenient to use q = 0.95.

+#Comments

 I am confused at the output found!!!
 Seems too less differential genes.